mike-plummer/LovefieldExample/README.md

 # LovefieldExample
+This application shows off Google's Lovefield Javascript relational database.

 ## Usage
 After cloning the repo, ensure you have Maven 3+ installed by running `mvn version` in a command prompt.
-Grab it from (Apache)[https://maven.apache.org/] if needed.
+Grab it from [Apache](https://maven.apache.org/) if needed.

 From a command prompt, enter the LovefieldExample directory you cloned and execute `mvn spring-boot:run`.
-After a short wait you should see something like the following: `Started Application in 2.542 seconds (JVM running for 7.119)`.
+After a short wait you should see something like the following: `Started Application in 2.542 seconds`.
 At this point, open a browser tab and navigate to http://localhost:8080/lovefield.

 To quit, type `Ctrl-C` in the command prompt.

 ## Data